coder/coder/docs/about.md

 Coder is an open source platform for creating and managing developer workspaces on your preferred clouds and servers.

-By building on top of common development inferfaces (SSH) and infrastructure tools (Terraform), Coder aims to make the process of **provisioning** and **accessing** remote workspaces approachable for organizations of various sizes and stages of cloud-native maturity.
+By building on top of common development interfaces (SSH) and infrastructure tools (Terraform), Coder aims to make the process of **provisioning** and **accessing** remote workspaces approachable for organizations of various sizes and stages of cloud-native maturity.

 > ⚠️ Coder v2 is in alpha and not ready for production use.
 You may be interested in [Coder v1](https://coder.com/docs) or [code-server](https://github.com/cdr/code-server).